 Specifically, St George Island State Park is one of the last natural barrier islands in the state with biking routes, nature trails, and waterways for paddling.
 The pristine beach goes on with no end in sight and the surrounding small towns provide old Florida charm with a hint of southern hospitality.

-No matter where you choose to visit, we know you’ll enjoy your escape down to the Sunshine State.
+No matter which of these top Florida destinations you choose to visit, we know you’ll enjoy your escape down to the Sunshine State.

-Once you decide which places to visit, check out our 👉Top Fun Things to Do in Florida article for suggestions on attractions and activities!
+Once you decide which places to visit in Florida, check out our Top Fun Things to Do in Florida article for suggestions on Florida attractions and activities!

 Editor’s Note: Andrew Bloem contributed to this article.